crysiss/holo-alfa/clarity-call.md

 There is a method to this madness.
 One that helps you tame the overflowing data, narrow down your options and zoom in on the most pressing issues.
 And with an experienced guide to lead you through, this whole data-dive could turn from a near-death to an eye-opening experience for you.

-Get sure what and how you can improve on your website, after a clarity call with me.
+After a clarity call with me you'll be certain what and how you can improve on your website.
 Identify the bottlenecks in your shopping process, learn what's causing people to leave without buying and understand the meaning of vital Google Analytics reports to eliminate confusion forever.

 At the end of the call, you'll not only know where and how your Shopify store needs to be improved, but you'll also learn how to spot future issues and opportunities  yourself.